Tuesday, November 30, 2010

 Gan Aleph Celebrates Thanksgiving!

 Gan Aleph has been hard at work preparing for Thanksgiving.
 The children burst through the doors with excitement today as they knew...today was the day!
-Our THANKSGIVING PARADE/FEAST!The children paraded through the halls of Yavneh with instruments while singing all of the Thanksgiving songs we have learned.
+Our THANKSGIVING PARADE/FEAST!The children paraded through the halls of Yavneh with instruments while singing all of the Thanksgivi

 The parade culminated in the lunchroom with a celebratory feast filled with yummy food and good company!
 We had corn, rice krispies treats, pumpkin bread and even our own popcorn which the children were able to watch pop!
 All the foods were prepared by the various classes in early childhood.
-We are so thankful for the opportunity to celebrate with such wonderful children!
-HAPPY THANKSGIVING!
+We a

 Monday, November 22, 2010